Paramboia/pokemon-fusion/app/api/generate/README.md

 ## Error Handling and Fallbacks

-The system includes a multi-layered fallback mechanism:
+The system includes a simple two-step fallback mechanism:

 1. Primary Generation: Replicate Blend + GPT Enhancement
-2. First Fallback: Stable Diffusion 3.5 if Replicate Blend fails or GPT Enhancement fails
+2. If GPT Enhancement fails: Use the original Replicate Blend image
-3. Final Fallback: Simple Method if all AI generation methods fail
+3. If Replicate Blend fails: Use Simple Method (one of the original Pokémon images)
 4. Each implementation includes retries for API calls with exponential backoff

 ## Optimizations